opennukit/Nukit-Open-Upper-Room-UVGI/LaserCut/README.md

-# Laser-Cut Nukit Open Upper Room UVGI
+# Laser-Cut Nukit Open Upper-Room UVGI

-Nukit Open Air Purifiers are Open Hardware devices for improving indoor air quality.
-They are designed to be used with North American standard HVAC filters and PC fans.
-They are often an improvement over commercial air purifiers as they are quieter per m3 CADR delivered, have a lower cost of ownership per year, and are easily repairable.
+Laser-Cut Nukit Open Upper-Room UVGI fixtures are designed to be made on laser diode or CO2 laser cutters, anywhere in the world, from local materials.
+They cost a fraction of the price of commercial UR-UVGI fixtures and can be customized to suit local conditions.
+They do, however, require careful installation by trained technicians.
+Once that's done, they are extremely effective, safe, and inexpensive to operate.

 **Pendent Style- Wood**
 ---
-This is a very powerful, very low-cost mitigation tool that can be rapidly deployed in disaster areas, field hospitals, refugee camps, commandeered auditoriums and gymnasiums- any place that is large, crowded, has high ceilings and is high risk for aerosol transmission.
+This is a very powerful, very low-cost mitigation tool that, with appropriate training, can be rapidly deployed in disaster areas, field hospitals, refugee camps, commandeered auditoriums and gymnasiums.
+Any place that is large, crowded, has high ceilings and is high risk for aerosol transmission.

 - When cut out of 2mm plywood the cost is about 8USD.
-Combine with an Ikea [STRÅLA](https://www.ikea.com/us/en/p/strala-cord-set-white-90371505/)(5USD) or [HEMMA](https://www.ikea.com/us/en/p/hemma-cord-set-white-50386580/)(10USD) and a 35w UVC CFL bulb there is very little light leakage below the fixture.
+Combined with an Ikea [STRÅLA](https://www.ikea.com/us/en/p/strala-cord-set-white-90371505/) (5USD) or [HEMMA](https://www.ikea.com/us/en/p/hemma-cord-set-white-50386580/) (10USD) and a UVC CFL bulb there is very little light leakage below the fixture.
 The irradiation field is 360° and 3° down (see diagram).
 As such, very little light is wasted, and they are extremely efficient.

 At and above ahorizontal plane the output level is approximately:
 16μW/cm2 @ 1m